fmgplatform/SoftwareOperations/README.md

 # SoftwwareOperations
-(PUBLIC REPO) This repo hold the software that is used for a new Operations team member
+(PUBLIC REPO) This repo holds a script that is used to install sofrware that is used for a new Operations team member